Music of the Fallout series: Fallout 3

 The original score for Fallout 3 was composed by Inon Zur as an orchestral album.
 The score was officially released on the iTunes digital store.

 The Fallout 3 score was also released several times as a vinyl LP.
 In 2015 coinciding with the release of Fallout 4, a 14-track picture disc version of the Fallout 3 score was released through Hot Topic.
 It was reissued as a single LP in 2017 through ThinkGeek.
 In addition, record label Spacelab9 released a complete 29-track box set for the Fallout 3 score.

 In 2019, this was reissued as a 10th Anniversary Ultimate Edition which also included the licensed music LP Galaxy News Radio - Radio Selections from the Fallout 3 Soundtrack.

 Fallout 3 also features a licensed soundtrack largely from the 40s and 50s which is broadcast as diegetic music on the in-game radio stations: Galaxy News Radio, Enclave Radio, and the Vault 101 PA System.
 According to the game's credits, the radio features songs from Decca (Geffen), Columbia (Brunswick), King (De Luxe), and RCA Victor Records.
 Several songs were licensed from Soundies Inc. which had digitized songs from transcription discs made available to the public for the first time.
 The Ink Spots song "Maybe" was reprised from the 1997 release of Fallout.

 Portions of the licensed Fallout 3 soundtrack have been released on official compilation albums.
 A 5-song sampler CD of the licensed soundtrack and the score was given as a pre-order bonus for Fallout 3 at GameStop retailers.
 The CD was styled as a 45 rpm record from the game's radio station, Galaxy News Radio.
 In 2019, a 10-song sampler LP Galaxy News Radio - Radio Selections from the Fallout 3 Soundtrack was released by Spacelab9 with Googie-inspired cover art also styled after Galaxy News Radio; it was released as a standalone LP or bundled with the 10th Anniversary Fallout 3 score boxset.
 Three songs were not publicly issued on vinyl before.
 Due to licensing restrictions, the LP features the later 1947 version of Billie Holiday's "Easy Living" released under Decca Records with the Bob Haggart orchestra instead of the in-game 1937 version of Billie Holiday's "Easy Living" released under Brunswick Records with the Teddy Wilson orchestra.

 Certain songs were used in promotional material, but not in the game itself.
-The Fallout 3 cinematic trailer presented at E3 2008 on July 15 featured the Bob Crosby song "Dear Hearts and Gentle People" which was omitted from the rest of the Bob Crosby songs used in the final game.
-"Dear Hearts and Gentle People" would later be included with the other Bob Crosby songs in 2015's Fallout 4 and 2018's Fallout 76.
+The Fallout 3 cinematic trailer presented at E3 2008 on July 15 featured the Bing Crosby cover of "Dear Hearts and Gentle People" which was omitted from the rest of the Bing Crosby songs used in the final game.
+"Dear Hearts and Gentle People" would later be included with the other Bing Crosby songs in 2015's Fallout 4 and 2018's Fallout 76.
 Warner Chappell Production Music provided the opening track for the live-action portion of the trailer, "Picnic Prattle" composed by Cyril Watters.
 The rest of the E3 gameplay demonstration featured instrumental songs from Enclave Radio.